ISAITB/docs-tdl/source/constructs/index.rst

     @desc, yes, A description to display to the user on the purpose of the loop. do, yes, Contains as children any sequence of steps to execute at least once and then again if the condition in ``cond`` is true. cond, yes, The condition to verify in order to execute again the steps contained in ``do``.
-This is provided as an expression (see :ref:`test-case-expressions:`).
+This is provided as an expression (see :ref:`test-case-expressions`).

 .. code-block:: xml